jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.001.png" width="50" /> <img src="images/1.%20Commands%20Main%20Concepts.002.png" width="50" />

-The *square* may be the general symbol for a command.
+The *square* is the general symbol for a command.
 The *diamond* has special meaning with regards to execution.

 Relations between commands can be expressed by *containment:*